7 Key Transportation Industry Trends (2022-2025)

 The collection of this data is the mission of the Impact of Transformational Technologies on Underserved Populations project.

-The project is set to complete in November of 2021, with a goal of “[developing] a playbook with guidance on corrective actions with data, methods, and metrics to achieve inclusive mobility.”
+The project had a goal of “[developing] a playbook with guidance on corrective actions with data, methods, and metrics to achieve inclusive mobility”.

 Additionally, research tools like the equitable transit-oriented development (eTOD) map provide a visualization of how access to transit creates affordable housing and sustainable communities.